top of page

 Agents of SHIELD Season 7

-I can't believe they wasted the last 3 seasons on the Chronicom.
-Had no business time/space traveling & it shows.
+I can't believe they wasted the last three seasons on the Chronicom.
+They had no business time/space traveling and it shows.
 Repetitive resurrections leave no stakes.
-This should have been a grounded spy thriller against Hydra & AIM.
-Saved the worst for last.
+This should have been a grounded spy thriller against Hydra and AIM.
+They saved the worst for last.

 Premiere: May 27, 2020

-Shaves off the edges to fit with general audiences resulting in a dull, soulless product.
+They shaved off the edges to fit in with general audiences resulting in a dull, soulless product.
 Son Of Satan is nearing Iron Fist levels of bland.
-Satana is actually pretty compelling & there's some decent gore FX here & there, but not enough to save it.
+Satana is actually pretty compelling and there's some decent gore FX here and there, but not nearly enough to save it.

 Premiere: Oct 16, 2020

 The Marvel character Patton Oswalt was born to play.
-Pushes far beyond the Robot Chicken influences with clean stop motion animation & a well utilized cast cherry picked from some of TV's best comedies.
-Clever writing with great comic deep cuts.
+It pushes far beyond the Robot Chicken influences with clean stop motion animation and a well utilized cast cherry picked from some of TV's best sitcoms.
+Has clever writing with some great comic deep cuts.

 Premiere: May 21, 2021